Preserving Life's Balance

 Habitat and Wildlife Management

-Another essential role in savannah management and rejuvenation of the bush, is our annual burning program serves to protect the property through an extensive network of controlled firebreaks.
+On an annual basis, we assist with the rejuvenation of the bush and protection of the property through a process of controlled burns and strategic firebreaks.
 Road maintenance and erosion control programs are ongoing as maintenance functions for the property.

 Sabi Sand Nature Reserve (SSNR) and MalaMala Game Reserve have a non-intervention policy when it comes to treating wildlife, except in the case of a man-made injury such as snaring, or in the case of a critically endangered animal.
 Our annual aerial game count is a vital management tool, enabling us to track the changing trends in our wildlife population and distribution.